Shanghai Police Database Leak (Alibaba Cloud, 2022)

 The identities and motivations behind the Alibaba data breach remain unknown.
 No individual or threat group has officially claimed responsibility for the attack, adding to the difficulty of understanding its full intent.

-How did the Alibaba Breach happen?
+How did the leak happen?

 The attack exploited a vulnerability in Alibaba’s cloud storage configuration, enabling unauthorized access to sensitive user data.
 This is suspected to involve poor access credential management and insufficient auditing of cloud storage systems.